raspberrypilearning/gravity-simulator/worksheet.md

 ## What next?

 - Could you add matching background images for each of your planets?
-- If you have a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/), could you use it to trigger the timer instead of pressing space or numbers on the keyboard?
+- If you have a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/), could you use it to trigger the timer instead of using the keyboard?
 - Have you enjoyed this Astro Pi mission resource?
-Why not try one of our others, like this [Astronaut reaction time game](https://www.raspberrypi.org/learning/astronaut-reaction-times/)
+Why not try one of our others, like this [Astronaut reaction time game](https://www.raspberrypi.org/learning/astronaut-reaction-times/)?